MarkoPaul0/DatagramTunneler/README.md

 <a name="requirements"/>

 ## Requirements
-* A computer running a linux distribution
+* A computer running a Linux or Mac OS distribution
 * A c++ compiler

 <a name="installation"/>